Carl Gentile: Olympic and national teams

 In 1964, Gentile joined the U.S. Olympic team as it attempted, but ultimately failed, to qualify for the 1964 Summer Olympics.
 The U.S. lost its first match of qualifying on March 16 when Surinam defeated the U.S. 1-0.
-Gentile scored three goals two days later in a 4-2 win over Panama.
-He scored again two days later in a 2-1 loss to Mexico which put the U.S. out of contention for the tournament.
+Gentile scored three goals two days later in a 4–2 win over Panama.
+He scored again two days later in a 2–1 loss to Mexico which put the U.S. out of contention for the tournament.

 Gentile earned his first cap with the U.S. national team on September 15, 1968.
-A month later he earned his second cap, this time as a defender in a 6-3 victory over Haiti.
+A month later he earned his second cap, this time as a defender in a 6–3 victory over Haiti.
 He then played three 1970 FIFA World Cup qualification matches, all three wins, the first over Canada and the next two over Bermuda.

 Other sports

-Gentile played professional baseball in the St. Louis Cardinals farm system and attempted to become a professional American football kicker, trying out for the Houston Oilers in 1970.
+Gentile played professional baseball in the New York Mets farm system and attempted to become a professional American football kicker, trying out for the Houston Oilers in 1970.
+He remained on the Oiler taxi squad for one season.